HEALTHCARE COST & UTILIZATION PROJECT

 • What are the State databases?

-HCUP's State databases are a collection of all-payer datasets from participating States that can be used to investigate State-specific and multi-state trends in healthcare utilization, access, charges, quality, and outcomes.
+HCUP's State databases are a collection of hospital encounter-level information for all payers from participating States that can be used to investigate State-specific and multi-state trends in healthcare utilization, access, charges, quality, and outcomes.
 The HCUP State databases consist of the State Inpatient Databases (SID), the State Ambulatory Surgery and Services Databases (SASD), and the State Emergency Department Databases (SEDD).

 A summary table shows the availability of State-level data by database and year.
 Complete database availability and pricing information is provided in the online HCUP Central Distributor Database Catalog.

 Statistics from select States and settings are available on HCUPnet.
-Please review HCUPnet for a list of participating States and their years of participation.
+Please review HCUPnet for a list of the available State statistics and years included in the query system on the State statistics pathways.

 • Do I need to weight my State database data?